localhots/kifflom/README.md

 As you can learn from benchmarks described below, kifflom's lexer itself is roughly 8.5 times slower than the standard JSON parser on any amount of data.
-You can benefit from low and constant memory usage, although I don't think you would.
+A fellow father-brother can benefit from low and constant memory usage, although I don't think he would.

 ```bash
 # Running lexer tests and benchmarks